Happy Festivus! Which Awful People Will Trump Pardon Next?

-Category: World Politics Hits: 5So we've seen who Trump named in his first wave of lame-duck pardons, including the Blackwater war criminals responsible for the Nisour Square massacre of 14 civilians, figures in the Mueller investigation, three convicted Republican congressmen, and two Border Patrol agents who shot an unarmed suspect.
+Category: World Politics Hits: 8So we've seen who Trump named in his first wave of lame-duck pardons, including the Blackwater war criminals responsible for the Nisour Square massacre of 14 civilians, figures in the Mueller investigation, three convicted Republican congressmen, and two Border Patrol agents who shot an unarmed suspect.
 Bill Kristol has a theory that Trump was saving the really controversial pardons until after Bill Barr was gone (today is Barr's last day.)
 Ahead:Dec.
 24: AG Barr gone.
 Pardons on Xmas Eve & after.
 Attempts to get DOJ to take actions Barr resisted.Dec.
 28: Government shutdown due, in midst of pandemic & coup attempt.Jan.
 6: Congress meets to count EC votes.
 March on Washington by Trump supporters?Happy holidays! — Bill Kristol (@BillKristol) December 23, 2020 More controversial than shooting Iraqi children?
 Eek.
 Let's put on our thinking caps and look at the possibilities:

 Read more https://crooksandliars.com/2020/12/happy-festivus-which-awful-people-will